 I recently experienced a MAJOR life change.
-I was let go from my job.
 It was something that occurred unexpectedly and caused acute stress in me.
 I had a very rough 24-hours as I digested what had happened.
 From the moment I realized what was happening (it took a good long moment, mind you) something interesting occurred.
 Gratitude began to percolate in me (along with a whole lot of other feelings— like sadness, fear, and shame).

 I think this happened because I knew that as one door slammed shut in my face that I would

 Way back in early therapy, I remember telling my therapist that I knew there was something after the abyss and that I’d get there eventually, but I wanted to be there now.
 I wanted to fast forward.
 I wanted to time-travel.

 Of course, I knew that wasn’t how healing worked.
 I knew that wasn’t how strength-building worked.
 I knew it would take time and it would take effort.
 Ultimately, it took years and literally my blood, sweat, and tears.

 And so as I was faced with this most recent painful event I was grateful because I finally felt the abyss was behind me.